IntrepidToucan/mental-health-narrative/README.md

 View or edit the project-wide actions: `Edit > Project Settings > Input System Package`

-### Gotchas
+### Troubleshooting

-#### Actions editor GUI bug in Input System 1.7.0
+#### Broken actions editor "Path" dropdown in Input System 1.7.0

-There's a bug in version 1.7.0 of the Input System that breaks the actions editor interface (see https://forum.unity.com/threads/unable-to-use-input-system-panel.1450204/ for context).
+There's a bug in version 1.7.0 of the Input System that breaks the actions editor GUI (see https://forum.unity.com/threads/unable-to-use-input-system-panel.1450204/ for context).

 The Unity Package Manager seems to only show version 1.7.0.